Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 Maret 2025 21.26.19 UTC
+- WIB: Senin, 3 Maret 2025 22.27.29 UTC
-- WITA: Senin, 3 Maret 2025 22.26.19 UTC
+- WITA: Senin, 3 Maret 2025 23.27.29 UTC
-- WIT: Senin, 3 Maret 2025 23.26.19 UTC
+- WIT: Selasa, 4 Maret 2025 00.27.29 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"The only place you find success before work is in the dictionary."

-Kategori: friendship
+Kategori: motivational